Cerebrum internal capsule

 This notch is present on the inferolateral border about 5cm in front of the occipital pole.

-• 2nd imaginary line is drawn as the continuation of the posterior ramus of lateral sulcus up to 1st imaginary line.
+• 2nd imaginary line is drawn as the continuation of the posterior ramus of the lateral sulcus up to 1st imaginary line.

 Note: